The Euro 2020 group stage is over and Czech Republic are looking to make a name for themselves.

 Attack: Patrik Schick

-Through a combination of Covid and injury, Patrik Schick hasn’t played for his country since 2019, but the striker is undoubtedly the best forward available to Czech Republic.
-Tall but mobile and possessing real skill, Schick has been a consistent goalscoring force wherever he’s been, even at inconsistent Leverkusen this season
+Through a combination of Covid and injury, Patrik Schick went into the summer international period having played just once for his country since 2019, but the striker is undoubtedly the best forward available to Czech Republic and is the top-scoring player in their squad with 13 goals including three at Euro 2020.
+Tall but mobile and possessing real skill, Schick has been a consistent goalscoring force wherever he’s been, even at inconsistent Leverkusen this season.
+His power, pace and physical presence makes him a menace to any defence he could face, regardless of how well the Czechs are playing.

 The head coach: Jaroslav Silhavy